b-tilston/RS-SA/README.md

 # RS-SA
-Review Scraping and Sentiment Analysis pipeline for video game reviews, taken from Metacritic Death Stranding was used as a baseline for our project
+Review Scraping and Sentiment Analysis pipeline for video game reviews, taken from Metacritic

+Death Stranding was used as a baseline for the project

 ![deathstranding](https://user-images.githubusercontent.com/57527630/123118533-a10b5c00-d43a-11eb-859e-733a1bbfe871.jpg)